 Years of Experience

-When it comes to location, the highest average paycheck ($87K per year) can be spotted in Wyoming, Minn.; Minneapolis, Minn. ($78K), Spirit Lake, Iowa ($75K), and San Diego, Calif. (around $59K) are the next top-paying cities.
-High paychecks are not found in Sioux Falls, S.D.; in fact, at approximately $51K it is one of the worst-paid cities.
-Polaris Industries Inc workers in Minnesota earn the most — about $79K annually on average.
+When it comes to location, the highest average paycheck (approximately $87K per year) can be spotted in Wyoming, Minn.; Minneapolis, Minn. ($76K), Spirit Lake, Iowa (around $75K), and Huntsville, Ala. ($60K) are the next top-paying cities.
+On the lower end is Sioux Falls, S.D. at $56K.
+By state, the highest pay levels are found in Minnesota, where the average Polaris Industries Inc employee makes about $76K annually.

 Certifications and Degrees